ellaudet/dsslearnr/README.md

 Any errors found in these practice exercises are my own.
 If you find any, I would really appreciate it if you could let me know by sending me an email at [ellaudet@gmail.com](ellaudet@gmail.com).
 Thank you!

-*I hope this exercises are helpful to you and/or your students!* - Elena
+*I hope these practice exercises are helpful to you and/or your students!* - Elena